Tips to Optimize Performance

 Optimize Dashboard Portlets Configuration

 NetSuite provides great flexibility for dashboard configuration, giving you the freedom to include many portlets on each page.
-Be aware that the loading of real-time data for portlets can increase page loading times.
+Note that the loading of real-time data for portlets can increase page loading times.
 For example, Key Performance Indicators portlets and custom saved search portlets may be slow to load.

 When you are setting up a dashboard, consider the following ways to manage page loading performance:

-• If you want access to a portlet's information but do not need to see it on a dashboard, consider adding a shortcut in the shortcuts portlet.
+• If you want access to a portlet's information but don't need to see it on a dashboard, consider adding a shortcut in the shortcuts portlet.
 For details, see Shortcuts Portlet.

 • If you want to include slow-loading portlets on a dashboard, you can avoid loading their data at initial page load by minimizing them.